gutiere/graphos/DEV_README.md

 -   `$ uv run -m graphos.src.main`

+### Debug app (VSCode)

+-   `$ uv run -m debugpy --listen 2929  --wait-for-client -m graphos.src.main`
+-   Hit `F5` to start the debugger
+    -   If this doesn't work, ask Elijah why... we'll need to debug on your machine.

 ### View logs

 Due to the nature of this being a terminal GUI, logs are output to `logging/application.log`